 And here’s why…

 As it turns out, dry dog foods available at major chain stores that proudly claim a “rich source of glucosamine” on the label, only average a minimum of 300mg/kg per serving.
-That means you would need to feed an average size dog about 30 cups of kibble every day in order to meet the recommend amount of glucosamine – and also make one very fat dog.
+That means you would need to feed an average size dog about 30 cups of kibble every day in order to meet the recommended amount of glucosamine – and also make one very fat dog.

-Now let’s check the stats on the high end joint support food that you would pick up at a healthy or specialty pet food store.
+Now let’s check the stats on the high-end joint support food that you would pick up at a healthy or specialty pet food store.

 The “guaranteed” analysis on these dog foods claim a minimum of 500mg/kg per serving.
 That sounds a lot better, right?
-But think about this – based on this amount of glucosamine, your dog would still need to consume about 18 cups of food per day to get the recommended amount glucosamine… only now you have the privileged of paying $80-$90 per bag.
+But think about this – based on this amount of glucosamine, your dog would still need to consume about 18 cups of food per day to get the recommended amount glucosamine… only now you have the privilege of paying $80-$90 per bag.
 Delicious.